Graham913/G-Hog-mapper-notebook/README.md

 Currently testing a different LCD screen that we found in the lab which acts as a shield on a metro express board, struggling to figure out the code.
 We got the LCD screen to turn on with basic code and continued to print treads and wheels for the robot.
 By default, LCD screens are a blank white image.

-We have decided to forget about the LCD screen / Camera and complete the project as just a remote-controlled robot.
+### We have decided to forget about the LCD screen / Camera and complete the project as just a remote-controlled robot.

-### Treads are fully printed and work with both motors to move the chassis in either direction and can rotate.
+The treads are fully printed and work with both motors to move the chassis in either direction and can rotate.
 The robot is fully functional now, minus the camera.
 A video of our robot doing such is below

 <img src="images/ezgif.com-optimize.gif" width="400">